yaoghh21/Advanced-Lane-Line-Finding---Final-Project/README.md

 ![](Images/ColorGradientThreshold.png)

-Here is the result of the binary image after combining the two binary thresholds.
+Here is the result of the binary image after combining the two binary thresholds, which I also applied some smoothing.

 ![](Images/BinaryImage1.png)

+**3.Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.**

+There is a function in my code called "Filter_Region" which create a mask using the vertices from the function "Select_Region" and apply them to the input image.
+To map the points in the input image to the different desired image points with the new perspective (bird's eye view in our case), I decided to manually select the region of interest by selecting 4 points that define a trapezoid in the input image to obtain the following image.